 It is not uncommon to see a company KPI aimed at, say, improving employee engagement by 5%.
 In other words, improving the score.
 When those KPIs get cascaded to managers and embedded into their objectives, the danger is that they start doing what they think might improve the score and not what might actually make things better for their teams.
 The whole exercise becomes one of box-ticking.

-Employee engagement is, inherently, a motivational concept.
+Frustration and dissatisfaction Employee engagement is, inherently, a motivational concept.
 If I am engaged, I am motivated.
 If I am not being effectively engaged, one potential consequence is that my motivations (or needs) are being frustrated or unsatisfied.
-And ‘work engagement’ is a positive state of mind associated with pleasant emotions, so what we might describe as frustration and dissatisfaction could easily be translated as stress.
+And ‘work engagement'' is a positive state of mind associated with pleasant emotions, so what we might describe as frustration and dissatisfaction could easily be translated as stress.

 Surveys are great, but they do have their limitations.
 They tell you where you might have issues and broadly what they are, but they’re not a precise diagnostic.
 You might only have, say, 40 questions to measure quite a range of themes, so you may need to dig deeper before taking action.